 - Learning, teaching and mentoring are valued.
 Community development organizations create ongoing opportunities for learning and growth among staff, board, and residents at all levels.
 Current leaders demonstrate their commitment to learning by actively mentoring new leaders of color within the movement.

 The community development field is well known and is a career of choice for individuals from a wide range of backgrounds, cultures, races, and economic circumstances.
 There are clear paths for advancement and people understand the skills and competencies needed to advance in the community development field.

 - Andre Leroux (MA Smart Growth Alliance)

 - Veronica Truell (NeighborWorks Housing Solutions)

 - Melinda Vega (NOAH)

 - Karen Wiener (CHAPA)

-The Alliance is staffed by Shirronda Almeida, MKI Director and Tiana Lawrence, MKI Community Engagement Fellow.
+The Alliance is staffed by Shirronda Almeida, MKI Director and Tiana Lawrence, MKI Program Associate.
 For more information, please email either of them at Click here to show mail address.